karmasakshi/jet/README.md

 - **Strict linting and formatting**: Strict configurations for ESLint, Prettier and TypeScript.
 - **Performant**: Modular and tree-shakeable.
 80+ on [PageSpeed Insights](https://pagespeed.web.dev/).
 - **Secure**: Locked-down CSP and other security headers.
 80+ on [Mozilla Observatory](https://developer.mozilla.org/en-US/observatory).
 - **Always up-to-date**: Actively maintained and regularly built from the ground-up.
+[See 1000+ commits](https://github.com/karmasakshi/jet/commits/main/).

 <br />